Operating and review console

 Trading Bots / Free now

-Allocate capital across Safe, Medium, and Hardcore bot modes with daily loss locks and runner health checks.
+Allocate capital across preservation, systematic, and tactical bot profiles with daily loss locks and runner health checks.

 The control center should own permissions, deployment state, approvals, emergency-stop authority, and broadcast policy changes across every live runner.